elastic/integrations/packages/tenable_io/docs/README.md

 **Vulnerability** is used to retrieve all vulnerabilities on each asset, including the vulnerability state.
 See more details in the API documentation [here](https://developer.tenable.com/reference/exports-vulns-request-export).

+**Scanners** is used to retrieve the current state of scanners, including licensing and activity.
+See more details in the API documentation [here](https://developer.tenable.com/reference/scanners-list).

 ## Compatibility

 This module has been tested against `Tenable.io release` [December 6, 2022](https://docs.tenable.com/releasenotes/Content/tenableio/tenableio202212.htm).